rkuma183/wilsonmar.github.io/_posts/2014-08-02-apple-mac-osx-setup.md

 If you've already run this, <a href="#SelectApps">click here to skip to view and edit the install specifications further down this tutorial</a>.

-0. Copy the shell script call to the invisible clipboard (click to the left of the sh and drag the mouse to the end, then hold down command and press C):
+0. Copy from below this shell script call (highlight the line, then hold down command and press C to the invisible Clipboard):

    <pre><strong>
    sh -c "$(curl -fsSL https://raw.githubusercontent.com/siyelo/laptop/master/install.sh)"
    </strong></pre>

-0. Open a Terminal
+0. Open a Terminal window.
 0. Make a folder and navigate into it:

    <pre><strong>